TRON-Bioinformatics/k4neo/README.md

 #### (4) Quantitative annotation of sequences.

 k4neo allows to annotate sequences with quantitative information from a limited set of RNA-seq samples.
 Here, for each sample a CountingBloomFilter is queried to derive the approximate counts of each query k-mers.
-We provide per indexed sample / query combination descriptice statistics that allow to approximate expression in individual samples.
+We provide per indexed sample / query combination descriptive statistics that allow to approximate expression in individual samples.

-This feature is experimental and should be used with caution
+This feature is experimental and should be used with caution!

 The current implementation can be run after k4neo annotation based on the `query.fa` fasta file.